 Reading other blogs and articles on the net I realize that mine’s is not an isolated case as far as Columbia customer service goes.
 The good news is they (Columbia) are not a government or a telecom monopoly and I can choose not to deal with them by not buying any of their products.
 Competition is good for consumers and retailer.
 I hope Helly Hanson and North Face have more respect for their customers where there is a warranty issue.

-Review about: Columbia Sportswear Jacket.
+Product or Service Mentioned: Columbia Sportswear Jacket.

 Monetary Loss: $108.